- Buy Baijiu Online

 - Kweichou Moutai Prince – aged 3 years

-- Price – Approx $100 per 500ml: Depending where this baijiu is offered for sale.
+- Price – Approx $100 per 500ml: Depending on where this baijiu is offered for sale.

 It is slightly more available than Flying Fairy and Kweichou Moutai and is part of the Moutai brand, the biggest drinks company in the world.
 Worth a whopping 21.2bn at present (Wuliangye is 14.6, Yanghe at 7.8 then Johnny Walker at 4.3bn), it isn’t so much a problem of sales as making enough of the product to satisfy their market.